 Logos, Images and Videos

-In 2021, Carla received both the Hawaii Children’s Action Network, Champions for Children Award for Economic Security & Social Services, and the Pacific Business News’ Women Who Mean Business Award for her outstanding leadership.
+Carla’s leadership has been widely recognized and she has been honored with numerous accolades including the Hawaii Children’s Action Network Champions for Children Award for Economic Security & Social Services, and Pacific Business News’ Women Who Mean Business designation.

 - Two Hawaii organizations are finalists in national challenge Christina O’Connor, Business Journal Pacific Inno.
 9/23/22